Shahkhan-web/Shahkhan-web/README.md

 Greetings,

-I extend my salutations to the tech community.
 I am Sheri, A seasoned software engineer with a passion for creating innovative solutions.

 💻 Technology Domain